BILL ANALYSIS

 Genomic Answers for Children’s Health Act of 2026

-HR7118 (Genomic Answers for Children’s Health Act of 2026) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects $ILMN, Thermo Fisher Scientific ($TMO), $PACB and $BNGO and 1 other ticker.
+HR7118 (Genomic Answers for Children’s Health Act of 2026) has been assessed with a bullish outlook for investors.
+This legislation directly affects $ILMN, $PACB and Thermo Fisher Scientific ($TMO).
 The primary sectors impacted are Healthcare and Technology.
 View the full bill text on Congress.gov.

 bullish